billyyoung/blog/content/posts/minimum-viable-blog.md

 The full list of config options is in the Hugo [docs](https://gohugo.io/getting-started/configuration/).
 Some themes also have theme-specific configs that you can set (docs for these are usually found in the README in the theme's git repo).

-I also [forked](https://github.com/billyyoung/ezhil) the Ezhil theme I'm using, so I can tweak it it to fit my purposes, e.g.:
+I also [forked](https://github.com/billyyoung/ezhil) the Ezhil theme I'm using, so I can tweak it to fit my purposes, e.g.:

 * Making the blog title a link and moving the icon links under the title
 * Putting a "Subscribe" form and a link to my Twitter in the footer